CNS-OIST/STEPS4ModelRelease/README.md

 ##### Installation of STEPS

-Without loss of generality, let us assume that you installed STEPS in `~/STEPS` and the build folder in  `~/STEPS/build`.
-In order to make steps discoverable by python we need to add `~/STEPS/build/lib` to the pythonpath using the following bash command:
+Without loss of generality, let us assume that you installed STEPS in `/path/to/STEPS`, see [STEPS installation documentation](https://github.com/CNS-OIST/STEPS/#installation-from-source-code) for more details.
+In order to make the simulator discoverable by Python, it is required to provide its location using the following Bash command:

 ```bash
 export PYTHONPATH=~/STEPS/build/lib:$PYTHONPATH